rhyslwells/Data-Archive/content/standardised/LSTM.md

 ---
 # What is LSTM

-LSTM (Long Short-Term Memory) networks are a specialized type of Recurrent Neural Network (RNN) designed to overcome the [[vanishing and exploding gradients problem]] that affects traditional [[RNNs]].
+LSTM (Long Short-Term Memory) networks are a specialized type of Recurrent Neural Network (RNN) designed to overcome the [[vanishing and exploding gradients problem]] that affects traditional [[Recurrent Neural Networks]].

 LSTMs address this challenge through their unique architecture.